Introduction

 Key performance indicators to measure effectiveness of steps being taken

-We have effective measures to ensure our compliance with this statement and our Modern Slavery and Human Trafficking policy.
-Examples of these include:
+We have effective measures to ensure our compliance with this statement, and our Modern Slavery and Human Trafficking policy, and no compliance issues have been noted.

-• Monitoring, and investigating, the number and nature of instances of non-compliance with the Modern Slavery and Human Trafficking policy.
+- Monitoring, and investigating, the number and nature of instances of non-compliance with the Modern Slavery and Human Trafficking policy.
+During the financial year ending 31 December 2023 there were no reports received through the whistleblowing process (2022:0, 2021:5), and therefore no significant trends were identified.

-• Monitoring, and investigating, the number and nature of whistleblowing cases which relate to our Modern Slavery and Human Trafficking policy.
+- Monitoring, and investigating, the number and nature of whistleblowing cases which relate to our Modern Slavery and Human Trafficking policy.
+No violations on human rights have been reported in 2023.

 Training on modern slavery and trafficking